tarantool/doc/doc/contributing/docs/terms.rst

 ..  glossary::

     restricted term
         A restricted term is a word that the authors explicitly prohibited to use for denoting a :term:`concept`.
-        Such a word is sometimes used as a :term:`term` for the same :term:`concept` elsewhere: in the community, in books, or in other product documentation.
+        Such a word is sometimes used as a :term:`term` for the same :term:`concept` elsewhere---in the
+        community, in books, or in other product documentation.
-        Sometimes, this word is used to denote a similar but different concept.
+        Sometimes this word is used to denote a similar but different concept.
         In this case, the right choice of terms helps us differentiate between concepts.

         For example, in Tarantool, we don't use the term "[database] segmentation" to denote what we call "database sharding."
-        Nevertheless, other authors could do so.
+        Nevertheless, other authors might do so.
         We also use the term "[database] partitioning" to denote a wider concept, which includes sharding among other things.